APNS Certificate

 Step 2: Enter your apple developer account login email address here.
 Now, check Saved to disk and click Continue.
 Save the file as “MyAppPushCSR.certSigningRequest”.

-Step 3: Now, log in to the Apple Developer Console and move to Certificates, Identifiers & Profiles.
+Step 3: Now, log in to the Apple Developer Console and under Certificates, Identifiers & Profiles and goto Identifiers.

-Step 4: Click on Identifiers > App IDs and choose your app.
+Step 4: Select App IDs and choose your app.

-Step 6: If you have not enabled push notifications yet then check on the Push Notifications service checkbox to enable it.
+Step 6: If you have not enabled push notifications yet then check on the Push Notifications service checkbox to enable it and click on Configure button.

-Step 7.
-In case, you already created a certificate, you can use it, download it and move on to the further step.
-If not, then tap on Create Certificate…
+Step 7: In case, you already created a certificate, you can use it, download it and move on to the further step.
+If not, then tap on Create Certificate… of the environment (development / production) for which you want to create.

-Step 9: On the Generate your certificate page, select Choose File and select the certificate request file you just created (with a .certSigningRequest extension) and then click on Continue.
+Step 9: On the Create a New Certificate page, select Choose File and select the certificate request file you just created (with a .certSigningRequest extension) and then click on Continue.

-Step 10: Download the certificate to your Mac and then open the .cer file to install it in Keychain Access.
+Step 10: Download the certificate to your Mac and then open the .cer file to install it in your Mac’s Keychain Access.

-Step 10: Go to the Keys section of Keychain Access, you will see that a new private key has appeared in your keychain.
+Step 11: Go to the Keys section of your Mac’s Keychain Access, you will see that a new private key has appeared in your keychain.
 Right-click it and choose Export.

 How To Create a PEM File